1. Rights of All Rooming House Residents

 Your answer will determine which laws protect you.

-More Than Three Months
+a.
+More Than 3 Months

-If you have lived in the same rooming house for more than three consecutive months (three months in a row), you are a tenant at will 32 A tenant at will is a person who rents a place with permission of the owner of the rooming house, but most likely without a written agreement.
-As a tenant at will you have the right to:
+for more than 3 consecutive months (3 months in a row), you are a tenant at will.34 A tenant at will is a person who rents a place with permission of the owner of the rooming house, but most likely without a written agreement.
+As

-- Withhold your rent if the room or rooming house is in poor or unhealthy condition.33 Before you do this, read Chapter 8: Getting Repairs Made to make sure that you follow the proper procedures.
+- Withhold your rent if the room or rooming house is in poor or unhealthy condition.35 Before you do this, read Chapter 8: Getting Repairs Made to make sure that you follow the proper procedures.

-- If, however, you pay your rent on a daily or weekly basis and you are being evicted for nuisance, substantial damage, or serious interference with the rights of other roomers, then you are only entitled to a 7-day notice.36
+- If, however, you pay your rent on a daily or weekly basis and you are being evicted for nuisance, substantial damage, or serious interference with the rights of the owner or other roomers, then you are only entitled to a 7-day notice.38

-Between 30 Days and Three Months
+b.
+Between 30 Days and 3 Months

 30 days, the following is a breakdown of what rights you do and do not have under current law.